everypidigit/vexBot/README.md

 # vex_robot
 A small robot we built during Robotics labs.
-T
 The whole work took about 7-8 hours.
 The robot is not that good: the controls are not very precise.
 Fixable if needed.

 The most important part of this project is, I believe, the code that allows to control Vex motors with Arduino, which are not initially usable together.